gurgutan/imam-chat/README.md

 You can choose model that will be use in config.yml/llm section

 ## Settings
 All editable settings in app/config.yml.
-See comments in file.
+See comments in config.yml.

 ## Launch LangServe